Technigo/project-business-site/README.md

 Description soon.

 ## View it live
-Here is a link to my project on Netlify: (coming soon)
+Here is a link to my project on Netlify: https://supper-society.netlify.app/